bearmannl/bearmannl.github.io/2024/06/20/open-inner-protected-source/index.md

 To understand the exact workings of access modifiers in C#, please reference [the Microsoft Learn article here](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers#summary-table).

 ## The Analogy: Source Strategies and Access Modifiers
-Access modifiers in C# can be likened to source sharing strategies.
+Access modifiers in C# can be compared to source sharing strategies.
 Internal classes resemble Inner Source, they are accessible within an organization.
 Consider the following:
 * Open Source code is available to *everyone*.
 * Inner Source code is available *only to those in one organization*.
 * Closed Source code is strictly controlled, *only available to a specific development team*.